Are hostels safe?

 • Take your important documents and valuables with you.

-• Never leave your belongings lying out for everyone to see.
-Keep them hidden whenever possible.
+• Never leave your stuff lying out for all to view.
+Keep your items hidden whenever possible.

 • Keep your most valuable things in your pillowcase while you sleep, especially your wallet and passport.

-1. Look for a room with fewer beds.
+• Look for a private room or one with fewer beds.

-1. Keep your belongings packed up.
-If you ever feel unsafe, you can grab and go.
+• Keep your belongings packed up.
+If you ever feel unsafe, you can grab them and go.

-1. If you don’t feel safe, always speak up.
-Talk to the hostel staff and ask to be relocated.
+• If you don’t feel safe, always speak up.
+Talk to the hostel staff and ask them to move you.

-1. Bring ear plugs or headphones and a blindfold for better sleep.
+• Bring ear plugs or headphones and an eye mask for better sleep.

 • Some international hostels have curfews and/or limited staff.
 Know the limits of your chosen hostel so you don’t get locked out.

-• Don’t forget your own toiletries and towel.
-Be sure to ask about amenities before booking, because there are some that don’t even offer bed sheets.
+• Be sure to ask about amenities before booking, because there are some that don’t even offer bed sheets.

 • Ask hostel staff if there are areas of the city or scams you should be aware of.

-Some would say everyone should try hostel travel at least once in their lives.
-If you think it might be for you, do your homework and give it a try.
-Trust your instincts and use awareness to guide you.
+Think hostels might be for you?
+Do your research and give it a try!
+Trust your instincts and use awareness and our hostel tips to guide you.

 Sign up for Travelex's newsletter